Patanjali Ayurved: History

+In 2025, Patanjali Ayurved along with DS Group acquired Magma General Insurance for ₹4,500 crore.

 Revenue

 Future Group, which has joined with Patanjali, sells about ₹30 crore worth of Patanjali products every month.

 Production

 Patanjali Food and Herbal Park in Haridwar is the company's main production facility.
 With a production capacity of ₹35000 crore, it is expanding to a capacity of ₹60000 crore through new production units in Noida, Nagpur, and Indore.

 In 2016, the Patanjali Food and Herbal Park received 35 full-time, armed Central Industrial Security Force (CISF) commandos.
 The park will be the eighth private institute in India to be guarded by paramilitary CISF forces.
-In 2017, the Patanjali group launched their caller tune with Vaibhav Saxena's "Swadeshi Swabhiman, Rashtra Seva Ka Abhiyan".

 Controversies

 Ramdev has had 100 cases filed against him by the Government of Uttarakhand for a number of offences.
 Of these, 81 cases against Patanjali Yogpeeth and its sister concerns in Haridwar were registered for violations of the Zamindari Abolition and Land Reforms (ZALR) Act and the Indian Stamps Act.

 The company has been accused of misleading advertising about its products and flimsy testing before being marketed.
 Between April 2015 and July 2016, 33 complaints were received against 21 misleading advertisements; seventeen violated ASCI standards.
 In September 2017, the Delhi High Court ordered the company to stop airing an advertisement for its brand of chyavanprash which disparaged a competitor's.
 Company products, such as amla juice and ayurvedic medicines have been banned for poor quality.

+In June 2025, The Nainital High Court has quashed the criminal case against Patanjali Ayurveda Limited and its founders Baba Ramdev and Acharya Balkrishna for publishing misleading advertisements.

 Patanjali has been cited for its working conditions; Ramdev and Balkrishna are treated as gurus whose feet must be touched each time they enter an area.
 Workers are paid ₹6000 per month, working 12-hour shifts, six days a week.
 They are also discouraged from asking for a raise, with the rationale that working at the factory is considered "seva" (voluntary service) to the cause and is a payment in itself.
 On 22 May 2021, the Indian Medical Association (IMA) in Uttarakhand sent a defamation notice of ₹1000 crore after remarks by Ramdev about doctors who practise evidence-based medicine.